krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 There are three main ways of customizing the form:

-* Via plugin settings, you can show/hide fields, configure options, etc.
+* Plugin settings, you can show/hide fields, configure options, etc.
-* Via custom form template (see "Custom Submission Form" for more info)
+* Custom form template (see "Custom Submission Form" for more info)
 * By using USP action/filter hooks (advanced)

 USP Hooks: